Frequently Asked Questions

-- Ministry Based: This model, often used in inner city or high needs areas, uses serving people in the community as a means of connecting them with Christ and the church.
+- Ministry Based: This model, often used in an inner city or high needs areas, uses serving people in the community as a means of connecting them with Christ and the church.

-- Cell Based: The new church is organized around small groups that meet in various places at various times throughout the week.
+- Cell-Based: The new church is organized around small groups that meet in various places at various times throughout the week.
 These cells come together for a weekly celebration or worship service, but most of the functions of the church are performed through the cells.

-- Language or Ethnicity Based: The new church intentionally focuses on a particular language group, nationality, or ethnicity.
+- Language or Ethnicity-Based: The new church intentionally focuses on a particular language group, nationality, or ethnicity.